Investigations

 How It Works

 Investigations are essentially a collection of items within Graylog comprising dashboards, logs, searches, and events (collectively called “evidence”) that are all grouped in one place.
-You can create a new investigation, update an investigation, delete and archive investigations.
+You can create a new investigation, update an investigation, and delete or archive investigations.

 There are three primary menus on the Investigations page: